dfinity/nns-dapp/README.md

 ---

 [NNS Dapp](https://nns.ic0.app) offers a user-friendly platform for interacting with the [Network Nervous System (NNS)](https://internetcomputer.org/nns) of the Internet Computer.
-With this application, you can easily perform the following actions:
+With this decentralized application, you can easily perform the following actions:

 - Send and receive ICP
 - Stake neurons